mecid/mecid.github.io/_posts/2023-06-20-mastering-scrollview-in-swiftui-target-behavior.md

 }
 ```

-You can also use the *scrollTarget* view modifier to mark individual views as scroll targets.
+You can also use the *scrollTarget* and *scrollTargetLayout* view modifiers in a single *ScrollView* to mark individual views as scroll targets in pair with the items in the layout container.

 ```swift
 struct AnotherExampleScrollView: View {